 Where do you begin to find a character with an image that resonates for a reasonable price?
 If you are in the early stages of business growth, you may want to consider working with a team of illustrators and designers to create your own character.

-When searching for a source image or concept to create your brand’s character, the web is a fount of useful information and inspiration.
-Local animation companies or agencies with a roster of graphic designers and/or illustrators are often good sources for establishing your desired style, especially if you are building the character from scratch.
+If you’re on the hunt for a source image or concept to create a brand’s character, turn to the web for inspiration.
+Local animation companies or agencies with a roster of graphic designers and/or illustrators can help you establish a distinct style, especially if you are building the character from scratch.

-Many of these companies design original characters and have them up on the internet for sale, ready to go.
-YouTube and similar video sharing sites also offer examples of characters in motion, which can be beneficial if you plan to give your character a background (personality, voice, etc.)
+Pro tip: Some companies design original characters and put them up for sale online.
+YouTube and other video sharing sites offer examples of characters in motion that can help you build your character's background, personality, voice, etc.

-In situations like this, the creator of the character (whether it’s the illustrator or the design company you source) would act as the licensor.
-You can either pay royalties to the licensor for using the likeness of the character they create for you (similar to the methods described above), or you can work to establish an agreement with the creator for a full buyout, giving you free rein to use your new character as you wish.
+In situations like this, the creator of the character (the illustrator or the design company you partner with) would act as the licensor.
+You would pay royalties to the licensor for using the likeness of the character they create for you, or you can work to establish a full buyout, giving you free rein to use your new character as you wish.

-It is important to remember that when you are working with a design studio to develop concepts—or even if you are shopping for pre-crafted identities—you are aiming for the long term.
+It is important to remember that when you are working with a design studio to develop concepts—or even if you are shopping for pre-made characters—you are aiming for long term success.
 It is important to keep in mind that you are licensing the right type of character for the right reason.

-Don’t forget: consumers need to experience an emotional connection with your character, creating a bond that will draw a parallel in their minds, instinctively tying the character image to your product.
+Don’t forget, consumers need to experience an emotional connection with your character, creating a bond that will draw a parallel in their minds, instinctively tying the character’s image to your product.

-In addition to the emotional connection, you also need to ensure that the character you choose will complement the look of your product.
-If your product will be be marketed toward children, choose a character that will be engaging to a young audience.
+In addition to the emotional connection, you also need to ensure that the character you choose will complement your product’s look.
+If your product is marketed toward children, choose a character that will be engaging to a young audience.
 If your product is sleek and high-end, avoid using something too juvenile, as it can undermine the product’s potential.